Bell Nonlocality in Classical Systems Coexisting with other System Types

-In summary, every pair of local measurements on a maximally entangled two-qubit quantum state can be simulated by local measurements in our toy theory on two copies of the state $|\Phi\>$.
+equal to the outcome probability of the original single-qubit measurements performed on the 2-qubit maximally entangled state $|\Phi\>$ (see Supplemental Material \cite{supp} for more details).
+In this way, every pair of local measurements on a maximally entangled 2-qubit quantum state can be simulated by local measurements in our toy theory.
 In particular, Alice and Bob can simulate the optimal strategy in the CHSH game \cite{CHSH,CHSH-game,Cirelson80,Cirelson87}, thereby achieving a maximal violation of the CHSH inequality.

-In the Supplemental Material, we show that Bell nonlocality can be activated with two copies for every entangled pure state of a classical/anti-classical composite.